hyperledger/iroha-2-docs/src/guide/security/security-principles.md

     - Set up an email client to sign and verify signatures of all the received emails.
 While it is possible to impersonate the sender's address and even pose as a bank, it is not possible to fake a signature.
     - Disable both HTML messages and loading of external resources from unknown or unverified addresses.

-    - Learn about common phishing techniques to recognize and avoid suspicious emails, links, and requests for personal information.
+    - Learn about common phishing techniques to recognise and avoid suspicious emails, links, and requests for personal information.

 3. Safeguard personal information: